risc0/risc0/README.md

 The code runs in a special virtual machine, called a *zkVM*.
-The RISC Zero zkVM emulates a small [RISC-V] computer, allowing it to run arbitrary code in any language, so long as a compiler toolchain exists that targets RISC-V. Currently, SDK support exists for Rust, C, and C++.
+The RISC Zero zkVM emulates a small [RISC-V] computer, allowing it to run arbitrary code in any language, so long as a compiler toolchain exists that targets RISC-V. Currently, SDK support exists for Rust.

 ## Protocol overview and terminology